-In general, the second method is preferable as it more accurately reflects the experimental conditions; however, the first, legacy method is provided as a fallback when excited-state data are unavailable or computationally inconvenient, or impossible to obtain.
+In general, the second method is preferable, as it more accurately reflects the experimental conditions; however, the first, legacy method is provided as a fallback when excited-state data are unavailable, computationally inconvenient, or impossible to obtain.

-In addition to noise, several postprocessing functions can be applied to the data.
+In addition to introducing noise, several postprocessing functions can be applied to the data.
 A sensor-gate coupling in the form of a linear gradient along a random direction can be added.
 Convolving with a $\sech^2 x$ kernel along the measurement axis introduces smoothing of the sharp transitions.

-Finally, it is important to note that the physics simulation returns the value of the potential at each of the sensors; however, experimentally, the conductance of the sensor is the quantity that is measured.
+Finally, it is important to note that the physics simulation returns the value of the potential at each sensor; however, experimentally, the sensor's conductance is measured.
 Therefore, we convert from potential to conductance by using a Coulomb peak lineshape of the form $G\propto\sech^2[A(V-V_0)]$, where $G$ is the conductance of the sensor, $A$ is a parameter that determines the width of the Coulomb peak, $V$ is the potential at the sensor (the simulation output), and $V_0$ is the peak center~\cite{Beenakker91-TCB}.